Chinese Nobel rights activist Liu Xiaobo released on medical parole

 The public security ministry and justice ministry did not immediately respond to faxed requests for comment.

+A man who answered the telephone at the Shenyang hospital where Liu is being treated said he could not check information on individual cases as there were too many patients there.

+Tibetan writer and family friend Tsering Woeser said she had been in tears after reading online reports of Liu's illness.

-Liu Xia, Liu's wife who has been under effective house arrest since her husband won the Nobel Peace Prize, is suffering from depression but has been allowed to visit him in prison about once a month, a source close to the dissident told Reuters.
+Liu Xia, Liu's wife, who has been under effective house arrest since her husband won the Nobel Peace Prize, is suffering from depression but has been allowed to visit him in prison about once a month, a source close to the dissident told Reuters.

 Liu was not allowed to attend his father-in-law's funeral last year and his mother-in-law's funeral this year, said the source who asked not to be identified.